With over 300 VPNs currently on the market, finding the best VPN for Mac OS can be rather challenging.

 The IKEv2 protocol is considered very secure, reliable, and less CPU-intensive than OpenVPN.
-It can also run without any applications natively on your Mac OS operating system.
+It can also run natively on your Mac OS operating system (without any applications).
 While it is not open source, like OpenVPN, it is still a great option because it is simple, reliable, and leak proof.
 (See the Pros/Cons of IPSec/IKEv2 here in comparison other VPN protocols.)

 This makes for a 100% leak-proof VPN that does not crash or stall out like many OpenVPN apps on Mac OS.

 To use this setup, you simply need to import the IPSec/IKEv2 configuration files from your VPN service into your network preferences area.
 Once you have imported the server configurations, you can simply connect directly from the Mac OS X menu bar – no apps required!

 This shows you your real-time connection status, along with the server you’re connected to in the drop-down menu.
 In the screenshot above, I have imported the server configurations I want to use from Perfect Privacy, which fully supports the IKEv2 protocol throughout their server network.